thooks1203/echodeed/PERSONALIZED_SCHOOL_OUTREACH_EMAILS.md

 where students inspired to lead."
 EchoDeed documents that mission in action.

-Early adopter pricing: $4,000 if we launch by [date]
+Early adopter pricing: $6,000 for first 10 schools - lock in this rate forever (increases to $7,500 after)

 Want a 5-minute demo?